 Could it be that I purchased records from DJ Food himself at Ambient Soho back then?
 Highly possible!

-* I was delighted when DJ Food last night briefly joined a Twitter chat between me and some fellow Soho record shop fans following on from the original publication of this post in 2015…
+*** I was delighted when DJ Food briefly joined a Twitter chat between me and some fellow Soho record shop fans following on from the original publication of this post in 2015…

 - The Record Shops of Soho map is reshared from DJ Food’s blog post.
 I make no claim whatsoever to the copyright for this image.
 If DJ Food or anyone else would like me to remove it, I will do so immediately.